Netherlands travel guide

 Amsterdam Schiphol Airport

-Location: The airport is nine miles (15km) southwest of Amsterdam.
+Location: The airport is about thirteen miles (20km) from Amsterdam.

 Time: GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in October).